 One of the most common reasons why Calathea plants turn yellow is because they are not getting enough light.
 The leaves of the plant will begin to turn pale, then Yellow, and eventually brown if the problem is not corrected.

 How to Fix: One way to determine if your Calathea is getting enough light is to observe the leaves.
 If they are pointing up towards the light, then that means they are searching for more light.
 Another way to tell if your plant is not getting enough light is by the number of new leaves that are produced.

 If you notice that your plant is not producing as many new leaves as it used to, then that could be a sign that it is not getting enough light.
 If you think your Calathea plant is not getting enough light, try moving it to a brighter location.
 If you cannot provide more natural light, then you may need to supplement with artificial lighting.

 Calatheas are native to tropical climates and prefer high humidity and moist soil.
 However, they are also sensitive to root rot can occur quickly if the plant is sitting in water, so it is important to make sure that the pot has adequate drainage and that you are not watering more than necessary.

 How to Fix: If you see yellow leaves, reduce watering frequency and allow the soil to dry out slightly between waterings.
 In addition, increase the humidity around the plant by misting it regularly or setting it on a pebble tray.

 4. Calathea turning yellow from under-watering

-One plant that is particularly susceptible to under-watering is the calathea.
-The calathea is a tropical plant that originates from South America.
-It is characterized by its vibrant green leaves which are oftenpatterned with brightly-colored stripes.
-While the calathea is a beautiful plant, it is also quite delicate.
-If the calathea does not receive enough water, its leaves will begin to turn yellow and eventually brown.
+One plant that is particularly susceptible to under-watering is the Calathea.
+Calathea is a tropical plant that originates from South America.
+It is characterized by its vibrant green leaves which are often patterns with brightly-colored stripes.
+While Calathea is a beautiful plant, it is also quite delicate.
+If the Calathea does not receive enough water, its leaves will begin to turn yellow and eventually brown.